-6 Types of Foundations
+6 Types of House Foundations Used in Construction

 There are mainly seven types of foundations in construction and a few important variations.